The Data Repository system tables

-Many first time MEDITECH Data Repository report writers find it difficult to find data in the Data Repository tables because they are unfamiliar with the MEDITECH table and column naming conventions.
+Many first time MEDITECH Data Repository report writers find it difficult to find data in the DR tables because they're unfamiliar with the database table and column naming conventions.
 Luckily for those users, MEDITECH has provided tools within each application as well as system level tables for both the NPR and M-AT platforms that help to identify table and column data.

 Understanding MEDITECH data storage

 Before going further we should discuss the MEDITECH data structures and how application data is stored within MEDITECH as well as SQL Server.
 Imagine that each NPR or M-AT application is a file cabinet.
 Using ADM (NPR) and REG (M-AT) as examples, these file cabinets would have drawers representing either a DPM for NPR (ADM.PAT in this example) or an Object for M-AT (RegAcct).